anish6777/styled-xls/README.md

 # styled-xls

-JS library to create xls with style.
+JS library to create Open XML with style which can be saved as XLS.

 A 14KB JS library which helps to create Open XML files with styles which can be saved as XLS.